-Peer Group Facilitation and Management of Compliancy Project for a Peer Group of Maine Hospitals
+Peer Group Facilitation and Management of Compliancy Project for a Group of Maine Hospitals

-Challenge: This peer group of six hospitals all had to become compliant given a new government standard that was imposed on the industry.
+Challenge: A peer group of six hospitals needs to become compliant given a new government standard for the healthcare industry.

 Solution: Project management to assist all hospitals in creating and implementing a detailed project plan to become compliant from a governance, organizational and IT perspective.
-The goal was to have the hospitals work together and learn from one another while saving costs by participating in this peer group.
+The goal is to have the hospitals work together and learn from one another and to save costs by participating in this peer group.

 HOW WE HELPED

 As individual facilities, each hospital did not have the means or resources to achieve compliance in the time frame allotted.
 Our team facilitated the development of a consortium of six hospitals that we brought together to assist with the overall effort, but most importantly, for each of the hospitals to learn from one another and assist each other.